RoadieHQ/marketing-site/content/docs/getting-started/create-admin-group/index.md

 ![A link that says "Log in to GitHub"](./sidebar-log-into-github.png)

 ⚠️  &nbsp;It can take some time for Roadie to refresh the list of teams from GitHub teams.
 If you do not see admin functions immediately, please wait a few minutes and try again.

-## Next steps

-Now that you have connected to GitHub and made yourself an admin, you can [start adding components](/docs/getting-started/adding-components/).